by Barry Keate

 It is also important to know that our formulation guarantees that these are minimum requirements and in most cases the components are present in higher amounts.
 The Certificate of Analysis for Ginkgo Max 26/7 shows the absolute analysis with flavonol glycosides at 26.7%, terpene lactones at 8.16% and bilobalide at 3.68%.
 This is a huge improvement over the old standardized product.

-Ginkgo Max 26/7® represents a major breakthrough in ginkgo extraction and improved efficacy.
+Ginkgo Max 26/7® represents a major breakthrough in ginkgo extraction and improved effectiveness.
 It is my sincere hope and belief that this formulation will be helpful to an even greater number of people, helping to further improve the lives of those who live every day with tinnitus.